aklinker1/buildc/README.md

 ### Manual Testing

 The `demo/` directory contains a Bun monorepo you can test your changes against.
+Before running any `bun` commands below, run `cargo build` to build the latest version of `buildc`

 To build a single package, `cd` into the package directory, and run `bun run build`: